Install all the packages in the tidyverse by running

 - blob for storing blob (binary) data.

-As well as purrr which faciliates functional programming, there are two tidyverse packages that help with general programming challenges:
+In addition to purrr, which provides very consistent and natural methods for iterating on R objects, there are two additional tidyverse packages that help with general programming challenges:

 magrittr provides the pipe,